Rise of Amalickiah - Traitor

-Amalickiah wanted to destroy the church, according to Mormon, chief writer of The Book of Mormon: Another Testament of Jesus Christ.
+Amalickiah wanted to destroy the Church, according to Mormon, chief writer of The Book of Mormon.
 The government and Church supported each other as institutions.
 Separation of church and state existed as a practice among the Nephites to the extent that the laws of the Church did not dictate the governmental laws; conversely, most of the leaders of the government were members of the dominant religion Christ-centered Judaism.
 By modern standards, since all the people tended to attend the same church, there existed no separation.
 Evidence suggests that the laws of the nation and the laws of the Church paralleled for many years until the number of secular Nephites increased to a point where the laws of state and religion could not adequately apply to the citizens—precisely as it is in modern American society.
 After convincing his followers to betray their religion, his true desire to be elected as King came into view.

 A large and strong man in influence and stature is the description Mormon gives Amalickiah physically and inferentially, politically.
 The people listened to him because he told them what they wanted to hear.
 Amalickiah promised those who supported his ambitions power and authority in his kingdom.

 These power-hungry people assented to this new political ploy designing to go to war, a civil war to make Amalickiah’s desires a reality.
-Politically, Amalickiah supporters were leaders of the nation.
+Politically, Amalickiah's supporters were leaders of the nation.
 Nephite Dissenters, as Mormon described them, held the positions of lower-level judges of the people (similar to circuit court judges with executive powers).
 With political influence and power, these people were ready to act.

 The fact that their actions stood in defiance of the mandate placed upon the inhabitants of that land from God meant nothing to them; consequently, they successfully ejected themselves from the Church “to destroy the foundation of liberty which God had granted unto them, or which blessing God had sent upon the face of the land for the righteous’ sake,” [Alma 46:10].

-Liberty with Her Eyes Wide Open
+Liberty, Her Eyes Wide Open

 Anytime a free society’s existence is threatened, the antibodies of resistance form in pockets, then droves to repel the infection of tyranny.
 Amalickiah did not conduct his political aspirations in a vacuum.
-He did so openly at variance with the majority of the people of his nation!
+He did so openly at variance with the majority of the people of his nation.

 King Mosiah, the founding father of the democratic Nephite society, taught the best type of government for the people would be under the leadership of a King if that king we perpetually righteous even through succession.
 Until that possibility, which he assured would occur during the personal reign of Jesus Christ, he offered the rule of Judges with executive and legislative powers.